gvwilson/sensibleadventures/shapers/shapers.md

 but most accept their lot philosophically and return to thinking about deeper things.

--   If a Sloth is a shaper, they start with a Low rating instead of Very Low.
+-   If a Sloth is a shaper, they start with a -2 rating instead of -4.

 ### Tiger